NVIDIA/aistore/docs/cli/object.md

    ais evict BUCKET[/OBJECT_NAME_or_TEMPLATE] [BUCKET[/OBJECT_NAME_or_TEMPLATE] ...] [command options]

 OPTIONS:
+   --dry-run              Preview the results without really running the action --keep-md              Keep bucket metadata
-   --list value         comma-separated list of object or file names, e.g.:
+   --list value           Comma-separated list of object or file names, e.g.:
                           --list 'o1,o2,o3'
                           --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
                           or, when listing files and/or directories:
                           --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
+   --non-recursive, --nr  Non-recursive operation, e.g.:
+                          - 'ais ls gs://bucket/prefix --nr'   - list objects and/or virtual subdirectories with names starting with the specified prefix;
+                          - 'ais ls gs://bucket/prefix/ --nr'  - list contained objects and/or immediately nested virtual subdirectories _without_ recursing into the latter;
+                          - 'ais prefetch s3://bck/abcd --nr'  - prefetch a single named object (see 'ais prefetch --help' for details);
+                          - 'ais rmo gs://bucket/prefix --nr'  - remove a single object with the specified name (see 'ais rmo --help' for details)
+   --non-verbose, --nv    Non-verbose (quiet) output, minimized reporting, fewer warnings --prefix value         Select virtual directories or objects with names starting with the specified prefix, e.g.:
+                          '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
+                          '--prefix a/b/c/'  - only matches objects from the virtual directory a/b/c/ --progress             Show progress bar(s) and progress of execution in real time --refresh value        Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                          valid time units: ns, us (or µs), ms, s (default), m, h --skip-lookup          Do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
+                           1) adding remote bucket to aistore without first checking the bucket's accessibility (e.g., to configure the bucket's aistore properties with alternative security profile and/or endpoint)
+                           2) listing public-access Cloud buckets where certain operations (e.g., 'HEAD(bucket)') may be disallowed
-   --template value     template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
+   --template value       Template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
                           (with optional steps and gaps), e.g.:
                           --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'
                           --template 'shard-{1000..9999}.tar'
                           --template "prefix-{0010..0013..2}-gap-{1..2}-suffix"
                           and similarly, when specifying files and directories:
                           --template '/home/dir/subdir/'
                           --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait               wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value      maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value        Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                        valid time units: ns, us (or µs), ms, s (default), m, h --progress           show progress bar(s) and progress of execution in real time --refresh value      interval for continuous monitoring;
-                        valid time units: ns, us (or µs), ms, s (default), m, h --keep-md            keep bucket metadata
+                          valid time units: ns, us (or µs), ms, s (default), m, h --verbose, -v          Verbose output
-   --prefix value       select objects that have names starting with the specified prefix, e.g.:
-                        '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
-                        '--prefix a/b/c/'  - only matches objects from the virtual directory a/b/c/ --dry-run            preview the results without really running the action --verbose, -v        verbose output
+   --wait                 Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-   --non-verbose, --nv  non-verbose (quiet) output, minimized reporting --help, -h           show help
+   --help, -h             Show help
 ```

 Note usage examples above.
 You can always run `--help` option to see the most recently updated inline help.